confluentinc/ksql/docs/operate-and-deploy/schema-registry-integration.md

     `CREATE TABLE AS SELECT` statements, by declaring the required output format in the `WITH` clause.
 For example, you can convert a stream from Avro to JSON.

-!!! note
-    Message *keys* in Protobuf are not supported.
-If your message keys are in an unsupported format, see [What to do if your key is not set or is in a different format](../developer-guide/syntax-reference.md#what-to-do-if-your-key-is-not-set-or-is-in-a-different-format).

 If you're declaring a stream or table with a key format that's different from its value format, and only one of the two formats supports schema inference,